By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Barry Schwartz at Search Engine Round Table, also jumped on the Panda Band Wagon with his Panda Hit website showing some improvement:

 Google Chimed In

-So, with all the chatter in the SEO community, Google apparently has told Search Engine Round Table that “no update happened over the weekend.”
+So, with all the chatter in the SEO community, Google has told Search Engine Round Table that “no update happened over the weekend.”

-Unfortunately, at this time until the dust settles it will be hard to pinpoint the exact cause.
+Unfortunately, until the dust settles, it will be hard to pinpoint the exact cause.